Warning, danger to life!!!

 Please pay attention to signs of wear on the inner-top of the grass shaft, these are clear indications!

-In machines with 800/65-32 front axle tires, there is also the problem that the pick-up is relatively steep downwards, because the unit may only lower to a certain position due to the angle of
+In machines with 800/65-32 front axle tires, there is also the problem that the pick-up is relatively steep downwards, because the unit may only lower to a certain position due to the angle of discharge.
+As a result, the feed flow at the transition from the pick-up to the chopping unit becomes somewhat unconstant.

 Two practitioners report, that shortening the cylinder base panel by about 2 cm on the outlet side brought about a significant improvement.